Due to the COVID-19 Pandemic the BCANDS 2020 National Indigenous Disability and Wellness Gathering has been rescheduled to 2021

 Tabatha is the Acting Director of Policy, Research and International at the Canadian Human Rights Commission.
 For a number of years, she has been the Manager of the Commission’s international program.
 In that role, she has served as the Commission’s primary point of engagement with the United Nations, regional bodies, and the international network of national human rights institutions.
 Tabatha has represented the Commission before various United Nations bodies and has spoken at a number of domestic and international events on the role of national human rights institutions in monitoring the implementation of international human rights instruments, including the Convention on the Rights of Persons with Disabilities.

 Prior to joining the Commission, Tabatha served as a Labour Relations and Human Rights Advisor to the Royal Canadian Mounted Police for several years.

 In addition to her Bachelor of Commerce degree, Tabatha holds an LLM in International Human Rights Law from the Irish Centre for Human Rights at the National University of Ireland.

-Alexandra Pierik is the British Columbia Aboriginal Network on Disability Society's (BCANDS) Accessibility Lead.
-For over the past three years, Alexandra has coordinated with First Nation communities, organizations and membership across Canada in relation to accessibility issues and the Accessible Canada Act and more recently has been involved with the province of British Columbia's developing Accessibility Legislation.
-Alexandra is also the lead in annually promoting and raising awareness of Indigenous Accessibility Week across Canada.
+Erin Christensen is the British Columbia Aboriginal Network on Disability Society's (BCANDS) Accessibility Lead.
+Erin has coordinated with First Nation communities, organizations and membership across Canada in relation to accessibility issues and the Accessible Canada Act.
+Erin is also the lead in annually promoting and raising awareness of National Indigenous Accessibility Week across Canada.